Zjtep/Zjtep.github.io/about.md

 <div style="clear: left;">

     <p>Hi!
 This is Johnny Zhu.
-A software engineer by day, a drunken karaoke philosopher by night.
-Imaginative and curious about the world.
-He spends most of his free time pursuing hobbies and interests.
+A software engineer by day, a drunken KTV philosopher by night.
+Imaginative and curious about the world, he spends most of his free time pursuing hobbies and interests.
 He thinks there are too few hours during the day to spend working a 9-5, so it is his goal to pursue financial freedom by age 35.
 This is his blog hosted on GitHub because he spent the domain/web hosting budget at Mcdonald's.
-Please enjoy your time here. </p>
+Please enjoy your time here.</p>
 </div>